 • when making some personal settings, the manager mistakenly perceives them as malicious code (for example, when the program is running, it is impossible to create a shortcut with several tabs);

-• the utility does not protect against malware, only against browser settings adjustments.
+• The utility does not protect against malware, only against adjustments to browser settings.

-I hope we answered the popular question "Browser Manager - what is this application and why is this program needed?".
+I hope we have answered the popular question “Browser manager - what is this application and why is this program needed?”
 The product from Yandex is really useful, especially if you often visit various unfamiliar resources.

-Do advanced users need this Browser Manager program?
-Rather yes.
-The utility consumes almost no resources, and the dangerous code it protects against can easily penetrate the system even from trusted portals.
+Is this Browser Manager program necessary for experienced users?
+Most likely yes.
+The utility uses almost no resources, and the dangerous code it protects against can easily penetrate the system even from trusted portals.

 Analogues: